 It’d probably be a good idea to start here by pointing out where the Falkland Islands are.
 If you’re looking at a map of South America, start near the top and go south until you stop recognizing countries.
 If you hit Antarctica, you’ve gone too far.

 The Falkland Islands are almost as south as South America gets.
 So given that things like seals are near the top of the food chain in Antarctica, the Falkland Island Wolf basically fit the mold of what the South Pole’s idea of what a predator should be.
 Even Charles Darwin noted how odd it was, and commented on their surprisingly tame nature.
-The cool thing about this species is that nobody’s totally sure how he ended up there.
+The cool thing about this species is that nobody’s totally sure how they ended up there.
 The Falklands are quite a ways from the nearest islands, and they’re the only mammals found there, meaning they had no real source of prey or anything.
 So to recap, we have super-furry and cold-resistant wolves that are already half-domesticated and don’t require hunting as part of their lifestyle, and we let them go extinct in the late 1800’s.
 What finally did them in?
 Lack of food?
 The cold?
 Nope.
 Sheep farmers.

 2) Guadalupe Caracara